 AgWorkers Insurance Cost And Discounts

-Texas as a whole ranks among the more expensive states in the country.
-A 2021 report issued by the National Association of Insurance Commissioners (NAIC) found that drivers in 2017 paid an average total premium of $1,372.25 on car insurance for the year.
-This made Texas the 11th most expensive state.
+Texas is among one of the most expensive states in the country.
+A 2021 report issued by the National Association of Insurance Commissioners (NAIC) found that Texas drivers in 2018 paid an average total premium of $1,152.25 on car insurance for the year.
+This made Texas the 14th most expensive state.

 According to the AgWorkers Insurance website, customers can receive the following discounts: